AlexaCRM/alexacrm.github.io/datapress/getting-started.md

 Once you got required credentials, it's time to connect the plugin to CRM.

-Go to your WordPress Admin  Area and access the *Integration Dataverse* menu.
+Go to your WordPress Admin  Area and access the *Dataverse* menu.
 Switch to the *Connection* tab and choose the authentication method.
 Then follow these steps:

 `For OAuth 2.0 / Shared Secret authentication method`
 1. Enter the *Organization URL* -- for example, `https://contoso.crm.dynamics.com`